photonZfeed/DirectIrradiationModule/doc/source/tutorial.rst

 Finding the Best Configuration
 --------------------------------

-The :class:`~optimizer.Optimizer` is initialised with an irradiance bound — the maximum permissible irradiance in W m\ :sup:`-2`.
-Any configuration whose peak irradiance exceeds this bound is excluded from consideration. :meth:`~optimizer.Optimizer.find_best_configuration` selects the configuration that maximises the product of the mean-irradiance-to-bound ratio and the homogeneity index, providing a single-figure-of-merit ranking without requiring manual weight tuning.
+The :class:`~optimizer.Optimizer` is initialized with an irradiance bound — the maximum permissible irradiance in W m\ :sup:`-2`.
+Any configuration whose peak irradiance exceeds this bound is excluded from consideration. :meth:`~optimizer.Optimizer.find_best_configuration` selects the configuration that maximizes the product of the mean-irradiance-to-bound ratio and the homogeneity index, providing a single-figure-of-merit ranking without requiring manual weight tuning.

 .. code-block:: python